GoldiHD/Project-Autumn/README.md

 Online chat with webinterface and desktop application

 ---UNDER DEVELOPMENT---
-Web version is now working with one lobby running.

-Desktop version is still VIP but is running with 2 lobbies
+Web version is now working with one lobby running Desktop version is running with 2 lobbies